mancusolab/perturbvi/docs/index.md

 ------------------------------------------------------------------------

-`giddyup` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+`perturbvi` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.